gkampitakis/mock-slackbot/README.md

 ### Still to do

 - [ ] Unit tests
-- [ ] Allow bot to join to all public channels
 - [ ] Auto join to channels that bot has been removed or newly created ones